 - Customer support manager: oversees all customer support agents.

-- Technical Support: available to troubleshoot any technical issues that can’t be addressed by regular support agents.
+- Technical support agent: available to troubleshoot any technical issues that can’t be addressed by regular support agents.

 - VP / Director of Customer Support: sometimes known as VP or Director of Support and Success in smaller organizations.This person is responsible for delivering results that reflect customer needs and expectations.
 They may also be directly responsible for keeping churn low and for improving retention and renewals.